Why Control Birds

 This heritage building was later successfully proofed from pigeons

 The continued presence of nuisance birds is a hazard for any business

 Generations of birds living inside some manufacturing plants and stores cause extreme contamination and present an unacceptable and serious health risk to all who work in there.

 Anyone for cricket?

-To prevent or rectify the unsightly situations depicted above, please contact Riley Birdproofing Consultants today and talk through any proofing concerns you have.
+To prevent or rectify the unsightly situations depicted above, please contact Birdproofing Consultants today and talk through any proofing concerns you have.
 We offer a large range of birdproofing options.
 There will be one or more that will help to protect your building from damage and the public and your staff from health risk.